rujutashinde/teflo/docs/users/faqs.rst

 FAQS
 ====

-The following are some answers to frequently asked questions about Teflo.
+The following are some answers to frequently asked questions about Teflo

 How Do I...
 -----------